 How This Book Can Help You: 4 Key Concepts

 In Emotional Agility, Dr. David cites four key concepts: showing up, stepping out, walking your why, and moving on.
-These concepts emphasize the overall stance she takes in her book and is fundamental in creating emotional agility and adaptiveness:
+These concepts emphasize the overall stance she takes in her book and are fundamental in creating emotional agility and adaptiveness:

 1. Showing Up:

-To face your thoughts or feelings is arguably the most difficult thing to do but is also the most imperative to facilitate positive change.
+To face your thoughts or feelings is arguably the most difficult thing to do but it is also the most imperative to facilitate positive change.
 David suggests being curious about them, accepting both your difficult and positive thoughts equally in order to see them for what they are.